If you like this site, please consider making a donation to keep it online:

 Francis Ruelle

-John "Jack" Ruelle, born 1923 in Houghton, played briefly for Michigan Tech circa 1947, and then joined the Portage Lake Pioneers in 1947; by 1954, he lead their league in scoring.
+John "Jack" Ruelle, (1923-2009) was born in Houghton; he served in WWII where his plane was shot down over Germany just a year after he graduated from high school; he was held prisoner until the end of the war.
+Ruelle played briefly for Michigan Tech circa 1947, and then joined the Portage Lake Pioneers in 1947; he helped win the Gibson Cup 3 times with the Portage Lake team: 1947-48, 1951-52, 1955-56 when they also won the States and went on to win the Senior Nationals in 1956.
+In 1954, he lead the league in scoring.
+He was still on the team when they won the Whittaker Cup in 1957-58.
 His favorite offensive weapon was the "sausage play"; what we now call the wraparound.
-He was part of the Pioneer's power play that featured he and his brother Bernie, and the three Bukovich brothers (Tony, Joe and Mike).
-Jack later coached in youth hockey circles in Sault Ste Marie, Michigan.
+He was part of the Pioneer's power play that featured Jackie and his brother Bernie, and the three Bukovich brothers (Tony, Joe and Mike).
+Jack later coached in youth hockey circles in Sault Ste Marie, Michigan and on August 2, 1980, the city declared it "Jack Ruelle Day" in the Soo in honor of all the work he did with the local youth hockey programs.

-Jack Ruelle honored by town
+Jack Ruelle honored by town:

 RuelleJack1980News_s.jpg (156639 bytes)

-Soo Evening News Aug 1980
+Soo Evening News Aug 2, 1980

 Jim Ruhl, born 19-- in -- a Houghton native, played hockey for Michigan Tech 1946-50.
 In a weekend series of Michigan Tech vs MSU, Jim scored 8 goals (Jan.
 12-13, 1950); a record that still stands at Michigan State Univ. today, over 50 years later.
 Amo Bessone, former MTU hockey coach, has been quoted as saying the line of Jim Ruhl and Ted and Marc Olson was one of the best lines he has ever coached in college.